Weather’s Pervasive Impact on Aviation

 NEXRAD radar shows precipitation intensity and movement in near real-time.
 Satellite imagery reveals cloud cover, fog formation, and large-scale patterns.
 Together they give meteorologists a solid picture of what’s happening now.

 Computer models forecast weather days ahead, though accuracy drops off with time.
 Ensemble models run multiple scenarios to quantify uncertainty.
 Smart forecasters know which models to trust for which phenomena.
-That’s what makes aviation weather endearing to us data folks — there’s real skill involved in interpreting the models, not just reading them.

 Airlines and ATC track weather’s damage through several metrics: